newellbrandon/kastendevhub.github.io/_posts/2023-12-19-pacman-blueprint.markdown

 ---
 layout: post
-title: Application Consistent Kanister Blueprint Example
+title: Application Consistent Backups and Why They Matter for K8s
 description: In this blog post, we cover how to implement an application consistent blueprint for a bitnami MongoDB
 date: 2023-12-19 10:25:35 +0300
 author: admin